async-library/react-async/README.md

 ### `<Async.Loading>`

-This component renders only while the promise is loading.
+This component renders only while the promise is loading (unsettled).

 #### Props